JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 Delancey [bought the completed Olympic Village](http://www.stratfordlondon.info/news/olympic-village-sold-qatari-diar-delancey-consortium) (after it received £275m in govt subsidies).
 It has been letting the development's xxx PRS properties via [Get Living London](http://www.delancey.com/GeLiving_London_Launch_PR.pdf) since 201X, with rents starting at £385 per week for a 1-bedroom flat.

-With tax-free profits to be squeezed out of London's burgeoning private rental sector, Build-to-Rent is currently in vogue with London's developers and with Delancey's Ritblat family [among the top 100 Tory donors] it's no wonder the government has allocated a staggering £3.5bn in grant funding to the sector.

 What is more difficult to understand is why Sadiq Khan is so keen on it.
 His Housing Spokesperson uses a picture of Delancey's __Get Living London__ Athlete's village complex on his Twitter profile?